How to deal with cash flow problems / issues?

 But be careful, because while the aim is not to make an astronomical profit (you want to empty your stock to limit costs), do not sell at a loss either!

 After that, make sure that you optimise your stocks and limit them as much as possible.
-For example, prefer a supplier who can deliver fast, even if its prices are slightly higher: this can help you reduce your stocks and deal with your cash flow issues.
+For example, prefer a firm who can deliver fast, even if its prices are slightly higher: this can help you reduce your stocks and deal with your cash flow issues.

 You need to buy a new vehicle for a newly hired sales person.